dadopl/vnote/README.md

 # Voice Notes App - AI-Powered Voice Notepad

+> ⚠️ **Disclaimer:** This application was created for learning purposes - specifically to practice pair programming with AI.
+It is not recommended for production use or anything other than experimentation and fun!

 Speech-to-text application with automatic AI correction by Claude.
 Supports both Web Speech API (instant) and Whisper AI (more accurate, local).

 ## Features